Cowasjee family: Background

-Till his death on 24 November 2012, veteran newspaper columnist Ardeshir Cowasjee was the chairman of the group and patriarch of the family.
+Until his death on 24 November 2012, veteran newspaper columnist Ardeshir Cowasjee was the chairman of the group and patriarch of the Cowasjee family.
 Ardeshir Cowasjee was also known as a philanthropist, social activist and a businessman.
-Some charities Ardeshir donated to are The Citizens Foundation affiliated TCF school in Lyari, Lady Dufferin Hospital, Sindh Institute of Urology and Transplantation (SIUT) and National Institute of Cardiovascular Diseases (NICD) all in greater Karachi area.
+Some charities Ardeshir donated to are The Citizens Foundation affiliated TCF school in Lyari, Lady Dufferin Hospital, Sindh Institute of Urology and Transplantation (SIUT) and National Institute of Cardiovascular Diseases (NICD) all in the greater Karachi area.